plnkx/blog/_posts/2015-05-28-proof-of-concept.markdown

 # The Test

 So the test was this.
-Sit in Seattle, post a plnkx note to Spain, and wait for someone to find it, real-time, in Spain.
+Sit in Seattle, post a plnkx note, and wait for my wife to find it, real-time, in Spain.
 If it works, then that's timely information at your fingertips.
 That's location-based, digital *post-anywhere-notes*.
 That's plnkx.

 # The Note

-I knew the plnkx beta-testers would be at a certain hotel in a few days.
-So I googled the hotel, [figured out](http://plnkx.com/wv/find_coordinates_of_location.html) the GPS coordinates, and looked for something interesting to say.
+I knew they'd be at a certain hotel in a few days.
+So I googled their hotel, [figured out](http://plnkx.com/wv/find_coordinates_of_location.html) the GPS coordinates, and looked for something interesting to say.